Amit-Raj-Aanand/Git-GitHub/README.md

 # Git-GitHub
-Here we learn basic command of git on GitHub
+Here we learn basic command of git on GitHub.

 # Amit